Education and Training

-ST’s education and outreach efforts are directed at a wide range of audiences that include K-12, undergraduate and graduate students, the general public, and international fisheries communities.
-Many of these efforts focus on building capacity and increasing diversity in NOAA Fisheries’ science workforce, particularly in the fields of stock assessment science and marine resource economics.
+NOAA Fisheries Office of Science & Technology's education and outreach efforts are directed at a wide range of audiences that include K-12, undergraduate and graduate students, the general public, and international fisheries communities.
+Many of these efforts focus on building capacity and increasing diversity in NOAA Fisheries’ science workforce, particularly in the fields of stock assessment, ecosystem assessment, and marine resource economics.

 Undergraduate and Graduate

 Student-supported efforts linked to building capacity in fisheries science careers in high demand:

 - **NEW** NSF Graduate Research Internship Program (GRIP) Opportunities at NOAA